vjsrinivas/greenhouse/docs/WIRING.md

 ## Relay

 To power the TSL0012, connect the VCC pin to one of the channels in the DC PD.
 Connect the ground pin to the ground pin of the Raspberry Pi [VERIFY].
 This is important in order to properly power the TSL0012 with a single power source.
-[TLAK ABOUT MAKING SURE THE JUMPER IS SET PROPERLY].
+The TSL0012 has a jumper that tells the board to power both the relay modules and the GPIO circuits from the same 5V input or use seperate power sources.
+Set the jumper to the former for this to work with this greenhouse design.